 After a heated fight at sea between twins Ben and Alex, Ben vanishes from their boat without a sound or even a ripple in the water.
 Unwavering in his dedication to find his brother, Alex begins the adventure of a lifetime armed only with the help of a local girl named Meg and his own mysterious musical abilities… the key to which, and to the mysteries that surround him, may be tied to the alluring song of the dangerous girl he finds among the ocean’s frothing waves.

-Includes a sneak preview of the upcoming book “Return to the Sea” by Amanda Labonté
+Includes a sneak preview of the upcoming book “Drawn to the Tides” by Amanda Labonté

 Call of the Sea